Where Will the New Royal Baby Be in Line For the Throne?

 The update ended male primogeniture, making it possible for all royal baby girls to uphold their position in the succession line, regardless of any brothers born after them.

 There are other major changes that came with the Succession to the Crown Act: in addition to protecting the succession status of royal girls, amendments were made that now allow royal family members to marry a Roman Catholic and still become king or queen — previously, no one in the direct line of succession could marry a Catholic and keep their right to the throne.
 This is because the monarch also serves as Head of the Protestant Anglican Church of England, which was established back in the 16th century by Henry VIII.
 It also got rid of a rule that required those outside the first six people in line for the throne to seek approval to marry from the current monarch.
-This is good news for Prince Andrew, the Duke of York, who, with his upcoming status as seventh in line will officially be able to marry whoever he wants without having to get permission from his mom first.
+This is good news for Prince Andrew, the Duke of York, who, as seventh in line, will officially be able to marry whoever he wants without having to get permission from his mom first.

 Princess Charlotte will remain fourth in line to the British throne no matter how many more children Will and Kate have in the future.
 The only people who are guaranteed to stand in her way are her brother George's future children, who, despite their sex, will take their places ahead of her.